libertysys/librenms/doc/Installation/Installation-CentOS-7-Nginx.md

 ### Closing

 We hope you enjoy using LibreNMS.
 If you do, it would be great if you would consider opting into the stats system we have, please see [this page](http://docs.librenms.org/General/Callback-Stats-and-Privacy/) on what it is and how to enable it.

+If you would like to help make LibreNMS better there are [many ways to help](http://docs.librenms.org/Support/FAQ/#what-can-i-do-to-help).
+You can also [support our Collective](https://t.libren.ms/donations).